Eureka Valley station: History

 After its closure, Eureka Valley station continued to attract illicit activity like parties and sex; Muni removed the decrepit headhouses in February 1980, and the station was more tightly secured with fences and doors.
-The fenced-off ramps are still used for overnight maintenance access; they are not regularly used by trains but are still present in Muni's train control system.
-The remaining platforms - the Bay Area's only ghost station - can be seen from passing trains, and the former stairwells serve as emergency exits that lead to hatches on the sidewalks outside.
-Planned renovations of the Twin Peak Tunnel include seismic retrofitting of the former station.
+The now–fenced-off ramps are not regularly used by trains but are still present in Muni's internal train control system.

+The remaining platforms are the Bay Area's only ghost station and can be seen from passing trains.
+The stairwells remain in place, leading to emergency exits in the sidewalks outside.
+Planned renovations of the Twin Peaks Tunnel include seismic retrofitting of the former station.